Dedicated number for customers 65 and over: 0800 272 119

 New to internet banking?
 We want to make sure you feel confident and secure while banking online.
 Check out our step-by-step guides to help you get started with banking on your computer, phone or tablet.

-Even in the recovery phase of COVID-19, there are still some criminals that will try to take advantage of people's fears for their own gain.
+During COVID-19 there are still some criminals that will try to take advantage of people's fears for their own gain.
 Be careful of emails, phone calls or visitors who claim to be from the government, health organisations or your bank, especially if they ask for your personal details.

 As always, keep your wits about you and make sure your family members don't give out their personal details or pay for anything without being 100% sure that the request is legitimate.